Caleb S.

 What is an Annotated Bibliography?

-An annotated bibliography is an organized list of sources that includes a brief explanation.
-Unlike your average reference, it also contains more detailed information about each individual source.
+An annotated bibliography is an organized list of sources that includes a brief explanation and analysis of each source.
+Unlike a usual “works cited” page, it contains more detailed information about each individual source and how it relates to the research at hand.

 Here is a short annotated bibliography definition:

-“Annotated bibliography is a list of sources which contains a short description for each source”
+“Annotated bibliography is a list of sources that contains a short description for each source”

 An annotation is an evaluation or summary of the given reference.
-Based on what you are writing, an annotated bibliography can do several things or all of the things given below.
+Based on what you are writing, an annotated bibliography can do the following:

 • Summarize - Some annotations only summarize the article or book.
 What arguments does this article have?
 What is the point of this book?
 What topics are covered in this article?